 Our Annual Security Report is available on our web site.

 Temple University has eight (8) surface parking areas and two (2) parking garages on the Main Campus.
 Parking areas are also available at Ambler and the Health Sciences campuses.
 Temple University Center City (TUCC) has negotiated parking discounts with nearby parking garages.

 Debit card parking permits you to park in an assigned area when space is available.
 A hangtag/decal must be purchased, and it is valid for one academic year (September through August).
 In addition, a minimum of twenty-five (25) parking entries must be purchased on your debit card at a cost of $128 (fifty parking entries when entering after 3:00 PM).
 The rates are subject to change in the fall.
 Your hangtag/decal and your current Temple ID card are the mechanisms that control your entrance into the parking area or garage.
 Parkers may conveniently purchase additional parking entries at the Office of Parking Services, located on the lower level of the Student Center.

 Note: Availability of areas is subject to change during summer and holidays and for a few special events.
 Having a parking hangtag/decal does not ensure space in a particular area.

 Special parking is available for guaranteed access, students with disabilities, and motorcycles.

 Inter/Intra Campus Bus Service:

 Bookstores are located at each campus.
 (See above for locations.)
 In addition to textbooks, these stores also feature a variety of products that will meet students’ needs on campus.
-Students can also find retail and food outlets on Main Campus along Liacouras Walk, on Broad Street at the Shops at Avenue North, on 12th Street (next to the TECH Center), and on Cecil B. Moore Avenue, west of Broad Street.
+Students may also find retail and food outlets on Main Campus along Liacouras Walk, on Broad Street at the Shops at Avenue North, on 12th Street (next to the TECH Center), and on Cecil B. Moore Avenue, west of Broad Street.

 |© , Temple University.
 All rights reserved.
 Site created by Computer Services|